 Situated along the Chisholm Trail, the town catered to the many cowboys who passed by with their large cattle herds on their way to Abilene and Wichita.
-However, it remained little more than a trading post up until 1879, when it had about 260 residents.
+However, it remained little more than a trading post until 1879, when it had about 260 residents.

-As the town sprouted saloons, gambling dens, and brothels, the first town north of Indian Territory, provided a place where the cowboys could go wild after months on the dusty and treacherous trail.
-Gunfights, showdowns, general hell raising and hangings soon became commonplace.
+As the town sprouted saloons, gambling dens, and brothels, the first town north of Indian Territory provided a place where the cowboys could go wild after months on the dusty and treacherous trail.
+Gunfights, showdowns, general hell-raising, and hangings soon became commonplace.

-During its reckless cowtown period between 1879 and 1885, Caldwell “boasted” a higher murder rate, and loss of more law enforcement officers than other more famous cowtowns.
-During this period, violence claimed the lives of 18 city marshals, leading a Wichita editor to write, “As we go to press hell is again in session in Caldwell.”
+During its reckless cowtown period between 1879 and 1885, Caldwell “boasted” a higher murder rate and loss of more law enforcement officers than other, more famous cowtowns.
+During this period, violence claimed the lives of 18 city marshals, leading a Wichita editor to write, “As we go to press, hell is again in session in Caldwell.”

 Also hired in 1882 was another Mr. Brown – one Henry Newton Brown, as Assistant Marshal.
 He was later promoted to City Marshal.

-But, Brown had failed to tell the city council about his interesting past which included cattle rustling, riding with Billy the Kid, and a trivial murder charge during the Lincoln County War in New Mexico.
+But, Brown had failed to tell the city council about his interesting past, which included cattle rustling, riding with Billy the Kid, and a trivial murder charge during the Lincoln County War in New Mexico.

-Brown hired his friend Ben Wheeler, aka: Ben Robertson and the two men “cleaned up” the tough town quickly.
+Brown hired his friend, Ben Wheeler, aka Ben Robertson, and the two men “cleaned up” the tough town quickly.
 When Brown felled two outlaws in the streets of Caldwell in 1883, the Caldwell Post bragged that Brown was “one of the quickest men on the trigger in the Southwest.”
 So taken were the town citizens that they presented him with a new, engraved Winchester rifle.

-Afterwards, Caldwell continued to prosper until other towns were established in the new territory to supply the settlers’ needs.
+Afterward, Caldwell continued to prosper until other towns were established in the new territory to supply the settlers’ needs.
 The town survived as a railroad junction and agricultural community.
 Today, it supports a population of about 1,300.